syzer/transfrom-stream-such/README.md

 })
 ```

-Heres a tip for you:
+Here's a tip for you:

-let